brisskit-uol/civicrm-install/README.md

 To build a local zip artifact, the default install invocation is sufficient... mvn clean install

-To deploy to the remote BRISSKit repos, we need to develop a script, mvn-remote-deploy.sh, which can manage automatic tunnelling.
+To build and deploy to the remote BRISSKit repo, you need the requisite credentials in your maven settings.xml file.

-Special note.
-The above strategy is not working as at 4/5/2015.
-The tunnelling is not working as expected.
+Then the following invocation should suffice: mvn clean deploy